 As with many things in life, with Yoga, what you put in you will receive.
-This is why it is helpful to ask yourself, “What do I wish to gain, or receive, from practicing Yoga?”.
+This is why it is helpful to ask yourself, “What do I wish to gain, or receive, from practising Yoga?”.

 All types of Yoga offer the very appealing reward of “inner peace”, something that is still elusive to many of us in the modern world.
 During recovery from addiction, we come to appreciate and seek peace of mind more and more, as we feel its anchoring properties.

-Addiction recovery is a timeless path of self discovery, learning and growth.
+Addiction recovery is a timeless path of self-discovery, learning and growth.
 Coming into recovery we find we are reborn, and find we have so much to learn about ourselves and the world around us.
-This is where learning Yoga can be an invaluable skill to add to our recovery tool box.
+This is where learning Yoga can be an invaluable skill to add to our recovery toolbox.

 The purpose of Hatha Yoga

 Hatha is the only original type of Yoga that is physical in nature.
-The aim of Hatha yoga is to achieve peace of mind and body through practicing Asanas (poses) and Pranayama (breathing techniques).
+The aim of Hatha yoga is to achieve peace of mind and body through practising Asanas (poses) and Pranayama (breathing techniques).